ARMmbed/mbed-os-example-tls/tls-client/README.md

 ## Required hardware

-This example also requires an Ethernet cable an connection to the internet additional to the hardware requirements in the [main readme](../README.md).
+This example also requires an Ethernet cable and connection to the internet additional to the hardware requirements in the [main readme](../README.md).

+The networking stack used in this example requires TLS functionality to be enabled on mbed TLS.
+On devices where hardware entropy is not present, TLS is disabled by default.
+This would result in compile time or linking failures.

+To learn why entropy is required, read the [TLS Porting guide](https://docs.mbed.com/docs/mbed-os-handbook/en/5.2/advanced/tls_porting/).

 ## Monitoring the application